Aldesleukin (Proleukin)

 Exclusions: Proleukin should not be administered to patients with abnormal heart, lung, kidney, liver, or central nervous system functions.
 Proleukin should not be administered to patients with brain metastases (cancer that has spread to the brain).
 Proleukin should not be administered to patients who have received an organ transplant (allograft).
 If patients develop severe sleepiness, continued treatment with Proleukin may result in a coma, and thus should be discontinued.

 Fertility/Pregnancy/Breastfeeding: Proleukin can cause harm to a mother and fetus, and is not recommended for use during pregnancy.
+Patients who can become pregnant should use effective contraception during treatment with Proleukin.
 The risks associated with Proleukin during breastfeeding are not known and cannot be ruled out.
 Due to the potential for serious adverse reactions in the breastfed child, the benefits of breastfeeding and the mother’s need for treatment should be weighed accordingly before moving forward with treatment with Proleukin.

 What type of immunotherapy is this?